Prabhsingh0401/Java/README.md

 # Java
-This repo will contain all the programs did while learning JAVA
+This repo will contain all the programs did while learning JAVA Also all the object oriented concepts.